BOMMANCHUAKHIL/WEB-SCRABBING-_SWIGGY/README.md

+Author =  BOMMANCHU AKHIL

+This above information is open to all

 web scrabbing of restaurant dataset in swiggy

 code runed in colab with python

 BTech Computer Science and Engineering

 KALASALINGAM ACADEMY OF RESEARCH AND EDUCATION

- BOMMANCHU AKHIL

      Guided by:
             DR.R.RAJA SUBRAMANIAN